Azotemia - prerenal; Uremia; Renal underperfusion; Acute renal failure - prerenal azotemia

 Prerenal azotemia can be reversed if the cause can be found and corrected within 24 hours.
 If the cause is not fixed quickly, damage may occur to the kidney (acute tubular necrosis).

 - Acute kidney failure

 When to Contact a Medical Professional

-Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of prerenal azotemia.
+Go to the emergency room or call 911 or the local emergency number if you have symptoms of prerenal azotemia.

 Quickly treating any condition that reduces the volume or force of blood flow through the kidneys may help prevent prerenal azotemia.

 Wolfson AB.
 Renal failure.
-In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
+In: Walls RM, ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-9th ed.
-Philadelphia, PA: Elsevier; 2018:chap 87.
+10th ed.
+Philadelphia, PA: Elsevier; 2023:chap 83.

 Reviewed by: Walead Latif, MD, Nephrologist and Clinical Associate Professor, Rutgers Medical School, Newark, NJ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.